How to Choose the Right Scissor Lift

-With so many choices of scissor lifts, how do you know what is the best for the job at hand?
-First, you will need to evaluate the job that needs to be completed.
+With so many choices of scissor lifts, how do you know which one is right for the job at hand?
+First, you'll need to evaluate the job that needs to be completed and its surrounding workspace.
 Ask yourself the following questions:

 - Will there be wind present?